 The servicer must complete interior monthly inspections on a delinquent and vacant property.
 When a roof leak or an ineffectively tarped roof is discovered upon initial and/or ongoing services, appropriate measures must be taken to preserve the property by stopping the leak.
-The servicer must attempt to repair the roof using the Patch/Repair Roof Allowable(s).
+The servicer must attempt to repair the roof using the Patch/Repair Roof Allowable.
 When the cost to repair exceeds the allowable(s), the servicer must submit over allowable bid(s) to repair the roof if possible and replace the roof when it is beyond repair.
+Should the servicer identify new roof damage caused by a claimable peril, the servicer may tarp the roof using the Patch/Repair Roof Allowable until the insurance adjuster inspects the property.

-When the servicer determines that a roof is beyond repair and replacement is necessary, the servicer must provide the following:
+When the servicer determines that a roof is beyond repair and replacement is necessary, the servicer must submit bids via HomeTracker.

+Include:
-- One bid to tarp the roof.

-- Two bids to replace the entire roof from two separate qualified/licensed/certified roofing contractors on their company letterhead with the line by line estimate and include:

-- Full scope of work

-- Square feet

-- o Cost

-- Supporting documentation must include a satellite roof measure report.
+- One bid to tarp the roof if not already tarped. - Two bids to replace the entire roof from two separate qualified/licensed/certified roofing contractors on their company letterhead with the line by line estimate and include: - o Full scope of work - o Square feet - o Cost - Supporting documentation must include a satellite roof measure report.
 This report should be bid on a separate roof replacement bid line in HomeTracker.
-QuicksquaresTM and PremiumReport by EagleView® are approved for use and reimbursement by Fannie Mae.
-All other satellite roof measure reports must be approved by Fannie Mae prior to use.
-Contact property preservation@fanniemae.com to obtain information on ordering PremiumReport by EagleView®.
+PremiumReport by EagleView® is approved for use and reimbursement by Fannie Mae.
+All other satellite roof measure reports must be approved by Fannie Mae prior to use. - All insurance documents for any and all claims made on the property including, but not limited to, Notice of Claim (NOC), Explanation of Benefits (EOB), adjuster's estimate, and/or denial letter(s) if applicable.